COMMONLY ASKED QUESTIONS

 Q: How does your reward system work?

-	A: By signing up for a Level Up EXP card, you are given the following discounts:
+A: By signing up for a Level Up EXP Account, you are given the following discounts:

 - For every $300 spent, you receive $20 in a courtesy gift certificate, useable in-store or online

 Q: I used a $20 reward gift certificate and had to return the item I used it on.
 However, I didn’t get the $20 back, neither as cash nor as a gift certificate.
 What’s going on?